Data & information security

-Businesses must ensure they can perform their daily operations smoothly while guaranteeing data confidentiality.
 The Advanced Encryption Standard (AES) was developed to address this challenge—an encryption algorithm that has become the de facto standard for protecting electronic data.
 In this article, we'll explore what the AES encryption algorithm is, how it works, its features, and its security capabilities.
 We'll also compare the Advanced Encryption Standard to other encryption methods.

 Key takeaways

-Advanced Encryption Standard (AES) is the most widely used and robust symmetric encryption algorithm, providing data security for VPNs, WiFi networks, apps, systems and more.
+• Advanced Encryption Standard (AES) is the most widely used and robust symmetric encryption algorithm, providing data security for VPNs, WiFi networks, apps, systems, and more.

-AES uses block ciphers with multiple rounds of substitution, shifting and mixing to encrypt data securely using 128-256 bit keys.
+• AES uses block ciphers with multiple rounds of substitution, shifting, and mixing to encrypt data securely using 128-256 bit keys.
 It works faster than legacy algorithms like DES.

-AES is flexible with different key sizes (128, 192, 256 bits) and modes of operation for varying security and performance needs.
-It’s highly compatible across platforms too.
+• AES is flexible with different key sizes (128, 192, 256 bits) and modes of operation for varying security and performance needs.
+It’s highly compatible across platforms, too.

-Proper implementation of AES encryption makes data nearly impossible to decrypt without the key, even with the massive computing power.
+• Proper implementation of AES encryption makes data nearly impossible to decrypt without the key, even with the massive computing power.
 It remains secure against known attacks.

-Businesses of all sizes benefit from AES’ compatibility, speed, flexibility and robust security to
+• Businesses of all sizes benefit from AES’s compatibility, speed, flexibility, and robust security to protect sensitive data according to their requirements.

-What is AES?
+What is AES encryption?

-AES (Advanced Encryption Standard) is a symmetric block cipher algorithm that encrypts data in blocks of 128 bits using cipher keys of 128, 192, or 256 bits.
-It is considered secure against all known attacks and is widely adopted as a standard for encrypting electronic data.
-AES was established by the United States National Institute of Standards and Technology (NIST) in 2001.
-Since then, it has become a widely used algorithm for symmetric key encryption.
+AES (Advanced Encryption Standard) is a symmetric block cipher algorithm used in modern cryptography to encrypt data in blocks of 128 bits using cipher keys of 128, 192, or 256 bits.
+It is considered secure against all known attacks and is widely adopted as a standard for protecting sensitive data.

 Furthermore, the three primary encryption methods of Advanced Encryption Standard are differentiated due to their key lengths and security strengths: